 Burgee - A small flag, typically triangular, flown from the masthead of a yacht to indicate yacht-club membership.

-Burma Road - The nickname given to the main passageway in a Canadian warship.
+Burma Road - A nickname given to the main passageway in St. Laurent Class and Iroquois Class destroyers.

 Burner - In a submarine, a system that burns carbon monoxide and hydrogen out of the air, converting H2 to water and CO to CO2.
 CO2 is then removed by the "scrubber".